 Whether you prefer traditional exhibitions, art festivals, magical museums or awe-inspiring street sculptures, Tokyo has the art scene covered—and at a far more reasonable price than most capital cities.

-Home to four exceptional primary art galleries, there is no shortage of exhibitions and permanent collections to visit, often for free.
+Home to four exceptional primary galleries, there is no shortage of exhibitions and permanent collections to visit in the capital, often for free.
 The National Museum of Modern Art (MOMAT) is the place to go for all things creative as it not only holds great exhibitions with a strong permanent collection, but it is also home to the National Film Center and Craft Gallery.
 With MOMAT free on the 1st Sunday of every month and the National Museum of Western Art free on the 2nd and 4th, you’ll be spoiled for cheap choices.

 The Unusual Options

 If traditional exhibitions aren’t for you, the immersive Studio Ghibli Museum is a wonderful adventure into the imagination of Miyazaki and includes a screening of short films shown nowhere else in the world.
 There’s also the Advertising Museum which showcases posters and campaigns from throughout the years, and the Suginami Animation Museum which takes you through the ages of anime.
 For a more local approach, then head over to the DesignFesta site for some independent creativity, or hit up TeamLab’s latest project for a blend of creativity and technology.
 Famous names like Hokusai and Yayoi Kusama have their own dedicated museums while Yokohama is a perfect Arty day trip.